bastihilger/october-mediathumb/README.md

 # october-mediathumb
-Twig filter for automatic thumbnail images for your media images
+Twig filter for automatic thumbnail images for your media images.

+Test.